acenet-arc/cloud_from_a_to_z/_episodes/10-day2-install-mysql.md

 mysql>
 ~~~
 {: .output}
+If we were connecting to a remote server we would have to specify an IP or URL to connect to this server, when connecting locally you do not.

 We have just started up the `mysql` monitor command line tool and connected to our MySQL server as the MySQL `root` user.
 We have done this with super user privileges.
 We have mentioned that the MySQL root user is different from the Ubuntu root user, in fact you can have a number of users who can connect to your MySQL server and they do not have to have accounts on your VM.
 MySQL manages these user accounts in databases just as it does for everything else.
 Lets take a look around to see what we start with in our MySQL server.
-At this point we are presented with a new prompt `mysql>` which allows us to issuse commands to send to the MySQL server.
+At this point we are presented with a new prompt `mysql>` which allows us to issue commands to send to the MySQL server.

 ~~~
 mysql> SHOW DATABASES;